Engelberg/better-cond/README.md

 ## Usage

-Add the following line to your leiningen dependencies:
+Add the following line to your leiningen dependencies (available as SNAPSHOT until Clojure 1.9 is officially released):

 	[better-cond "2.0.0-SNAPSHOT"]